SBLLB/Github_CV/README.md

 ===========
 A Web Developer with a background in export logistics and operations within the perishable-food sector.
 Passionate about good software and UX, decisively changed career path in 2014 to pursue this obsession and to develop transformational, functional web applications.
 Now working at Atos Consulting as a Consultant/Developer since graduating from [Makers Academy](http://www.makersacademy.com/), an intensive web development course in December 2014.

-As [Consultant Developer at Atos](https://github.com/SBLLB/Github_CV#atos-consulting) I work in a team of 6 developing quick-iteration products and protoypes (typically 6-12 weeks).
-Involved in the full life cycle of the projects, from problem definition with clients, user stories, wireframing, devlopment, deployment, testing and user feedback.
-Well versed in
+As [Consultant Developer at Atos](https://github.com/SBLLB/Github_CV#atos-consulting) I work in a team of 6 developing quick-iteration products and prototypes (typically 6-12 weeks).
+Involved in the full life cycle of the projects, from problem definition with clients, user stories, wire-framing, development, deployment, testing and user feedback.
+Well versed in Agile methodology from this role.

 Previous, transferable experience working as Logistics Manager at an artisan dairy and, more recently, Founder of a subscription-based cheese delivery service.
 Proven analytical and problem solving skills teamed with self-motivation and an ability to improve systems/processes in collaboration with stakeholders.
 Strong multi-tasker, working accurately in fast paced, challenging environments whilst always maintaining a positive, energetic demeanour.